 Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+The Branch does not have Level 2 financial instruments at 30 June 2016 (2015: nil).

 Level 3